Geometric realizations of Tamari interval lattices via cubic coordinates: Cubic coordinates and Tamari intervals

-A graphical representation of the Tamari interval diagram is also possible, as shown in Figure~\ref{fig:example-tamari-interval-diag}.
-Figure~\ref{dit} gives this representation for the two diagrams seen in Figure~\ref{dtdtd}, where we have simply considered the symmetry relative to the abscissa axis of the Tamari diagram, and placed it under its dual.
-Thus, Tamari diagram $u$ is drawn below (in blue) and his dual $v$ is drawn above (in red).
+As for Tamari diagrams and dual Tamari diagrams, a graphical representation of the Tamari interval diagram is also possible, as shown in Figure~\ref{fig:example-tamari-interval-diag}.
+Figure~\ref{dit} gives the representation of the Tamari interval diagram $(9021043100, 0010040002)$ formed by the two diagrams seen in Figure~\ref{dtdtd} which are compatible, where we have simply considered the symmetry relative to the abscissa axis of the Tamari diagram, and placed it under the dual Tamari diagram.
+Thus, the Tamari diagram $u$ is drawn below and the dual Tamari diagram $v$ is drawn above.
 With such a representation, it is then easy to verify that $u$ and $v$ are compatible.
-Indeed, any needle of $u$ that is below the diagonal linking the top of the needle in position $j$ in $v$ to the abscissa point $j-v_j$, has a diagonal that intersects the abscissa axis strictly before the position $j$.
-Symmetrically, any needles of $v$ that are under a diagonal linking the top of the needle in position $i$ in $u$ to the abscissa point $i + u_i$, has a diagonal that intersects the abscissa axis strictly before the position $i$. \smallbreak
+Indeed, any needle of $u$ that is below the diagonal linking the top of the needle in position $j$ in $v$ to the abscissa point $j-v_j$, has a diagonal that intersects the $x$-axis strictly before the position $j$.
+Symmetrically, any needles of $v$ that is above a diagonal linking the top of the needle in position $i$ in $u$ to the abscissa point $i + u_i$, has a diagonal that intersects the $x$-axis strictly after the position $i$. \smallbreak

 One consequence of the compatibility condition is that each needle of non-zero height in the dual Tamari diagram $v$ is always preceded by a needle of $u$ of zero height.
 Symmetrically, each non-zero height needle in the Tamari diagram $u$ is always followed by a needle of $v$ of zero height.
 In other words, for any $i\in [n]$, $u_i$ and $v_{i+1}$ can both be zero, but cannot both be non-zero. \smallbreak